 71111.12-05 COMPLETION STATUS

 Inspection of the minimum sample size will constitute completion of this procedure in the Reactor Programs System (RPS).
 The minimum sample for routine inspection will consist of 8 maintenance effectiveness issues (of high risk significance to the extent available) annually per site.
+Vertical slice is not required for completion of this IP.

 71111.12-06 REFERENCES